devonhackley/lab-08-back-end/README.md

 Number and name of feature: Database Setup

-Estimate of time needed to complete: 1 hour
+Estimate of time needed to complete: 2 hour

-Start time: 849
+Start time: 9:20

+Finish time:11:20

+Actual time needed to complete:2 hours

+Number and name of feature: Deploy to Heroku

+Estimate of time needed to complete: 30 mins

+Start time:11:20

-Finish time:9:18
+Finish time:1:00

-Actual time needed to complete:30 mins
+Actual time needed to complete:2.5 hours;

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
+Thank you T.As
 -->